Diablo II: Lord of Destruction: Druid

 The Druid specialises in nature-based magic and shapeshifting, with direct damage spells and a variety of minions.
 The Druid is voiced by Michael Bell.

 The Elemental tree consists of the magic of earth and sky.
 The 'storm' spells have effects like Cyclone Armor, which protects the Druid from the elements, and Tornado, a vortex of swirling winds that moves somewhat randomly and can deal massive damage.
 The 'fire' spells are more earthly than the Sorceress's, with spells like Fissure and Volcano.
 The ultimate Elemental spells are Hurricane and Armageddon; both create a storm that follows the Druid, damaging all that come too close.

 The Summoning tree governs the calling of natural allies to the Druid.
 While the wolves and grizzly the Druid can summon are traditional melee summons, the other summoning spells are a bit different.
 Ravens do marginal damage, but can blind enemies and cannot be targeted.
 Ravens disappear after they have attacked a certain number of times.
 The Druid can summon will-o-the-wisp-like spirits that provide Paladin-like Auras, increasing damage, life, or returning damage back to the attacker (like the Necromancer's Iron Maiden).
 The Druid also can summon one of three vines.
 These can poison enemies from below, or consume corpses to replenish the Druid's life or mana.

 The Shape-Shifting tree gives the Druid the ability to become an animal, with gigantic bonuses to life.
 The Druid may either become a nimble Werewolf or a large Werebear.
 Each form has its own special attacks, such as the Werewolf's Feral Rage, which causes the Druid to get faster and faster as he continues to attack enemies, and the Werebear's Maul, which makes the Druid swing harder and harder during attacks.
 The Werebear is also able to obtain substantially more life and armor than the Werewolf is.
 It is worth noting that all of the Druid's equipment functions as normal when shifted, if at different speeds, but the druid is virtually unable to cast spells, except for Armageddon and summoning ones.

 Music

 The Diablo II: Lord of Destruction score was recorded in Bratislava, Slovakia with the Slovak Radio Symphony Orchestra.
 Kirk Trevor of the Knoxville Symphony Orchestra conducted the sessions.
-The music for it was written in September 2000, it was the first time when Matt Uelmen worked with the orchestra.
+The music for it was written in September 2000, it was the first time that Matt Uelmen worked with the orchestra.
 The orchestral session for Slovakia was in January 2001.

 The style of the score is modern classical and experimental, trying to impose with a Wagnerian style.